BitPangea/bitpangea/thecharter/README.md

 ## Purpose

-The Charter exists to preserve why BitPangea was founded and what principles guide its development.
+The Charter exists to preserve why BitPangea was founded, what constitutional direction guides its development, and which major constitutional eras or transitions deserve formal preservation.

 It establishes BitPangea as: